abhaymishra24/Company-Data-Management-SQL-Project/README.md

 # SQL_project_Employees_Data

+![Company Logo] ()

 ## Project Description

- Sample project Based on SQL query for filter the Data from company Database-  In this project, include one file which is based filter all Data of company's employees , their ID, Name, Salary, Hire date, Department etc.
+ Sample project based on an SQL query to filter data from a company database- In this project, included one file which filters all data of the company's employees, including their ID, Name, Salary, Hire Date, Department, etc.

 ## Column include in Employee_Table

 There are 1000 of Data available in this Employees Table with 14 columns

-- EEID
+- EEID            (Id of employees)
-- Full_Name
+- Full_Name       (full name of employees)
-- Job_tittle
+- Job_tittle      (their job positions)
-- Department
+- Department      (their departments)
-- Business_unit
+- Business_unit   (their Business unit)
-- Gender
+- Gender          (their genders identification)
-- Ethnicity
+- Ethnicity       (their continent)
-- Age
+- Age             (their age)
-- Hire_date
+- Hire_date       (their first hiring date)
-- Annual_salary
+- Annual_salary   (their particular annual salaries)
-- Bonus_per
+- Bonus_per       (their bonus in percentage)
-- Country
+- Country         (their origin country)
-- City
+- City            (their city as well)
-- Exit_date
+- Exit_date       (their exit data from company)